shubred1/SheepsheadScoringApp/docs/PRODUCT_DECISIONS.md

 # Product Decisions

-These are durable, implemented product choices rather than a feature roadmap.
+These are durable product choices; planned decisions are included when they guide future implementation.

 - Multiple saved games are first-class.
 New Game is a draft until **Start Game**; it does not create a saved game before then.
 - A Game Name belongs in both New Game and Game Settings.
 The active name appears below the app header.
 The date-based New Game placeholder is saved when the name field is left blank.